Lraxer/code-for-imbalanced-classificationwith-python/README.md

-# code for imbalanced classificationwith python
+# code for Imbalanced Classification with Python
- several examples for imbalanced classification with python.
+ several examples for Imbalanced Classification with Python.